Vog

 Vog is a form of air pollution that results when sulfur dioxide and other gases and particles emitted by an erupting volcano react with oxygen and moisture in the presence of sunlight.
-The word is a portmanteau of the words "volcanic" and "smog".
-The term is in common use in the Hawaiian islands, where the Kīlauea volcano, on the Island of Hawaiʻi (the "Big Island"), erupted continuously between 1983 and 2018.
-Based in June 2008 measurements, Kīlauea emits 2,000–4,000 tons of sulfur dioxide (SO2) every day.
+The word is a portmanteau of the words "volcanic" and "smog," the latter itself a portmanteau of "smoke" and "fog."
+The term is in common use in the Hawaiian Islands, where the Kīlauea volcano, on the Island of Hawaiʻi (the "Big Island"), erupted continuously between 1983 and 2018.
+Based on June 2008 measurements, Kīlauea emits 2,000–4,000 tons of sulfur dioxide (SO2) every day.

 Description

 Vog is created when volcanic gases (primarily oxides of sulfur) react with sunlight, oxygen and moisture.
 The result includes sulfuric acid and other sulfates.
 Vog is made up of a mixture of gases and aerosols which makes it hard to study and potentially more dangerous than either on their own.

 Vog, which originates from volcanic vents, differs from laze, created when lava enters the ocean.

+The Volcanic winter of 536 has reports of "A dense, dry fog" in the Middle East, China and Europe.

 Vog in Hawaii

 In Hawaii, the gas plumes of Kīlauea rise up from three locations: Halemaʻumaʻu, Puʻu ʻŌʻō, and from along the coastline where lava flows from the East Rift zone enter the ocean.
 The plumes create a blanket of vog that can envelop the island.
 Vog mostly affects the Kona coast on the west side of the Island of Hawaii, where the prevailing trade winds blow the vog to the southwest and southern winds then blow it north up the Kohala coast.

 Prolonged periods of southerly Kona winds, however, can cause vog to affect the eastern side of the Island on rare occasions, and affect islands across the entire state as well.
 By the time the vog reaches other islands, the sulfur dioxide has largely dissipated, leaving behind ash, smoke, sulfates, and ammonia.

+During the 2016 volcanic events at Kīlauea, the Hawaiian Volcano Observatory, in collaboration with other agencies, published a vog dashboard so community members could track the vog.